 A dog is man’s best friend, and cats are okay too!
 This statement is particularly true when it comes to the benefits of the elderly owning pets.
 For elderly pet owners, the pros outweigh the cons.
-Pets can help reduce stress, lower blood pressure, increase physical activity and social interaction, all while helping the owner learn.
+Pets can help reduce stress, lower blood my-pharm-blog, increase physical activity and social interaction, all while helping the owner learn.
 These are all great benefits of owning pets for anyone, but especially for elderly pet owners.

 9 Benefits of The Elderly Owning Pets

 One of the many issues the elderly face as they inevitably age is loneliness.
 Loneliness can be detrimental to an elderly persons health, as it can lead to depression as well as other physical issues.
 Pets, especially dogs adapt to the habits of the owners.
 Dogs are always reliable and available when ever you need them, making them the perfect companions.
 Small dogs make it very easy for an elderly individual to have a companion for any of their day-to-day endeavors.

 Having a pet is a big responsibility.
 Just like when we bear children, a life becomes dependent on us.
 The routine of caring for a pet can give structure and purpose to your daily life.
 Walking the dog daily, or feeding your cat will give your life daily routine.
 We may not want to go outside everyday, but pets do!
 Also having a daily routine can help fight dementia.

 Exercise is beneficial to anyone, regardless of age.
 However, as we age it becomes harder to get in a regular exercise routine.
 It also becomes easier to skip those routines.
 A pet, such as a dog, is an excellent way to make walking a permanent activity of your daily rituals.
 While walking your dog you will be exercising and not even realize it!